conda/conda/docs/source/building/variants.rst

 (currently) evaluated.
 That will likely be added in future development.

 Any contents in ``recipe_append.yaml`` will add to the contents of meta.yaml.
 List values will be extended, and string values will be concatenated.
+The proposed use case for this is to tweak/extend central recipes, such as those from conda-forge, with additional requirements while minimizing the actual changes to recipe files, so as to avoid merge conflicts and source code divergence.

 Partially clobbering recipes